harendra-kumar/concise-haskell/language/13-functors.rst

 ..
 Every pair of adjoint functors defines a monad and a comonad.
 Conversely,
     every monad or comonad may be factorized into a pair of adjoint functors — this factorization is not unique, though.
+    Every Adjunction F -| G : C -> D, gives rise to a monad GF on D and a Comonad FG on C.

 Free Construction
 -----------------